cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

 8. After Restart, sign in by using the newly set password.

--   Note: Your Guest Vm will be ready after this step.
+-   Note: Your Guest Vm will be restarted once more automatically and will be ready after this step.

 ### Exercise 1: Create and configure an Azure Site Recovery vault